Call of Duty: Modern Warfare 3 – Defiance: Plot

 Defiance does not follow the same storyline as Call of Duty: Modern Warfare 3.
 Like the previous Nintendo DS Call of Duty games, the storyline serves as a "companion narrative" to the console and PC versions.

-The game opens with the U.S. National Guard force training in Alaska at the time of the Russians invasion that takes place halfway through Call of Duty: Modern Warfare 2.
+The game opens with the U.S. National Guard force training in Alaska at the time of the Russian invasion that takes place halfway through Call of Duty: Modern Warfare 2.
 The National Guard works in conjunction with the British SFSG cross-training in the United States to resist the Russians, including holding the town of Wilton against the Russians, and securing the Trans-Alaska Pipeline System from capture.

 The action then shifts to the Arizona/Nevada border, and the fighting at the Hoover Dam and surrounding Henderson, Nevada.
 A British force assaults the dam via helicopter, and manage to save generators powering the Nevada side, but are killed when the generators on the Arizona side are destroyed, leaving Arizona's power supply crippled.

-The final part of the game takes place in Baltimore, where the National Guard and SFSG reclaim Baltimore/Washington International Thurgood Marshall Airport taken by the Russian forces, and fight through the Baltimore seaport and learn that the Russians have moved a WMD into the U.S., and are moving the weapon to a combat zone.
+The final part of the game takes place in Baltimore, where the National Guard and SFSG reclaim Baltimore/Washington International Airport taken by the Russian forces, and fight through the Baltimore seaport and learn that the Russians have moved a WMD into the U.S., and are moving the weapon to a combat zone.
 The teams race through the port, fighting their way aboard a cargo ship where the Russians are offloading the weapon.
 The National Guard team makes it to the deck of the cargo vessel just as a Russian Hind helicopter carrying the weapon takes off.
 The teams manage to bring down the helicopter with an RPG, and the game ends as the player's C.O. states, "Now the real fight begins", referring to World War III in Modern Warfare 3.

 Multiplayer

 Defiance features a multiplayer mode that has been significantly improved over its predecessors, featuring the ability for players to create and save weapon loadouts, grenade options, titles and perks.
 Weapons are unlocked when the player had made a specified number of kills with a similar weapon, in a functionality similar to the earlier handheld Call of Duty games.
 Additionally, players may change loadouts whenever they respawn.
 Similarly, players may preset map options, and run them instantly when host.

-Since Nintendo Wi-Fi Connection was shut down, Online cannot be accessed by players unless local can be accessed.
+Online multiplayer modes are no longer available due to the shutdown of Nintendo Wi-Fi Connection services in May 2014.

 Reception

 The game received mixed reviews.
-Official Nintendo Magazine's Chris Scullion states that the game was "Not without its flaws but an impressive shooter given the limitations of the hardware."
+Official Nintendo Magazine's Chris Scullion states that the game was "not without its flaws but an impressive shooter given the limitations of the hardware."
 James Dawson of Nintendo World Report wrote that "Call of Duty: Modern Warfare 3: Defiance isn't going to win any awards, but as a DS port of a popular franchise, it does a decent job making the experience portable".